Buying a 24″ bike for your kids can sometimes turn into a decision making nightmare. You’ll have questions like,

 Read More :

-The majority of 24″ kids bikes are main of either steel or aluminium.
+The majority of 24″ kids bikes are main of either steel or aluminum.
 There are some exceptions where they’re made of carbon, but they will cost you a lot of money.

-Steel is a very durable, reliable material and more importantly, affordable material to build a bike frame.
+Steel is a very durable, reliable material, and more importantly, affordable material to build a bike frame.
 The downside is, it’s heavy.
-Some good examples of steel bikes are the Clearly Meerkat and Cranbrook Cruiser.

 On the other hand, aluminum offers the same durability yet is a lot lighter and more expensive.
 Bikes like the Cannondale Quick 24 and Prevelo Alpha 4 are among the lightest 24″ bikes, but they come with a heavier price tag.